-Central and Western Bhutan Tour is very rich ancient cultural heritage with Himalayas range of Bhutan.
-Western and Central Bhutan Tour offers a chance to experience the one of a kind traditions and culture of western and focal valleys of Bhutan.
+Central and Western Bhutan Tour is a very rich ancient cultural heritage with the Himalayas range of Bhutan.
+Western and Central Bhutan Tour offers a chance to experience the one-of-a-kind traditions and culture of the western and focal valleys of Bhutan.
 Western and central Bhutan is divided by the north-south running Black Mountain range.
 The western part of Bhutan is known for its spectacular scenic beauty; the area is filled with rice paddies and orchards.
 Western Bhutan also consists of high passes such as Cheli La (3988m), Dochu La (3050m), and Pele La (3300m), from where we get a spectacular view of the mountains.
 Likewise, Central Bhutan also has amazing natural beauty occupied by the miles of alpine and sub-tropical dense forests.
 It is popular for its buckwheat and apple production, strong stone houses, and beautiful monasteries.

 Day 01: Arrival in Paro (2200m)

 We catch a flight to Paro, Bhutan, from Kathmandu and enjoy the scenic view throughout the flight.
-We meet our local tour guide and take a short drive moving alongside Thimphu River towards Thimphu (Bhutan’s capital).
+We meet our local tour guide and take a short drive moving alongside the Thimphu River towards Thimphu (Bhutan’s capital).
 En route, we will visit the National Museum in Paro valley.
 Overnight in Thimphu.

 Day 02: Thimphu Sightseeing

-Today we stroll around the colorful market of Thimphu and then visit the National Memorial Chorten, the National Library, the National Painting School, the Changangkha Temple, and the textile museum, the traditional paper making factory, the Tashicho Dzong monastery, Zangdopelri temple, and the mini zoo to see Takin.
-Overnight at hotel in Thimphu.
+Today we stroll around the colorful market of Thimphu and then visit the National Memorial Chorten, the National Library, the National Painting School, the Changangkha Temple, the textile museum, the traditional paper making factory, the Tashicho Dzong monastery, Zangdopelri temple, and the mini zoo to see Takin.
+Overnight at a hotel in Thimphu.